 Stamp Duty for Tariff Contribution

-Stamp Duty (RM 10) is applicable for Tariff Contribution and the same shall be maintained in a separate Table in Rule / Rating Engine.
+Stamp Duty (RM 10) is applicable for Tariff Contribution and the same shall be maintained in a separate Table in Rules and Rating Engine.

 To arrive the Tariff Contribution this Stamp Duty shall be applied.